towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychImaging.markdown

   type of display output connector used, the specific panels, and their video settings.
 Consult manufacturer documentation for details.
-In general 10 bpc output may be supported on some graphics cards and displays via DisplayPort or HDMI video outputs, but usually not via DVI\-D outputs.
+In general 10 bpc output may be supported on some graphics cards and displays via DisplayPort or HDMI video outputs, but usually not via DVI-D outputs.

   If such a combination of graphics card and display is present on your system on Linux or Microsoft Windows, then Psychtoolbox will request native support